BOURZGUIHIBA/BIRTHAY-CARD-/README.md

 ## 🧾 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.
 You are free to use, modify, and share.